The National Maritime Museum is accessible by foot, by bicycle, by car or by public transport.

 The National Maritime Museum is accessible for disabled visitors.
 All exhibitions and facilities can be reached by lift.
 The East Indiaman replica ship ‘Amsterdam’ is partially accessible by lift.
 If you bring an assistant to help you during your museum visit, their admission is free.

 The National Maritime Museum is in the Oosterdok area.
 This is a local un-touristy secret, a beautiful, bustling and newly developed area of town with many things to see or do, only ten minutes walking distance from Centraal Station.
-It includes a restored naval base turned hotel called Pension Homeland with an excellent café downstairs, Pakhuis de Zwijger for talks and cultural exhibitions, and a jetty area behind the museum where people even swim in hot weather (bring your towel).
+It includes a restored naval base turned hotel called Pension Homeland with an excellent café downstairs, Pakhuis de Zwijger for talks and cultural exhibitions, and a jetty area behind the museum where people even swim in all weather (bring your own towel).
 Our building is a historic architectural wonder built in 1656, and we are also near the amazingly designed Architecture Centre of Amsterdam.
-The door hosts will be happy to point you in the direction of more great things to do as you leave the museum.